-Foreign Currency Translation
+Foreign Currency

 For most of our international operations conducted by the subsidiaries operating outside the U.S, local currencies have been determined to be functional currencies.
 We translate functional currency assets and liabilities to their U.S. dollar equivalents at exchange rates in effect as of the balance sheet date and income and expense amounts at average exchange rates for the period.
 The U.S. dollar affects that arise from changing translation rates are recorded in Other comprehensive income/(loss).
-The effects of converting non-functional currency monetary assets and liabilities into the functional currency are recorded in Other (income)/deductions.